View-Consistent Hierarchical 3D Segmentation Using Ultrametric Feature Fields: Method

 \subsubsection{Segmenting in 3D}

-To achieve 3D-consistent segmentation, we begin by creating a featurized 3D point cloud, using the feature maps and depth maps obtained from our trained implicit field.
+To achieve 3D-consistent segmentation, we create a featurized 3D point cloud by unprojecting feature maps and depth maps rendered from the optimized implicit field.
 Following related NeRF works, we remove outliers and downsample the pointcloud using Open3D~\cite{Zhou2018}.
-We create a graph from the points, denoted as $\mathcal{G} = (V, E)$, where $V$ includes all points in the point cloud, and $E$ consists of edges connecting points with their $k$ nearest neighbors determined by 3D distance, and feature distances provide edge weights.
-Given a threshold $t$ indicating the level of granularity, we eliminate all edges longer than the threshold.
-The remaining connected components in the graph represent segments at the specified level of granularity.
-Since this process occasionally yields tiny unusable segments, we retain the $N$ largest components as our final segmentation.
+Then, we construct a k-nearest-neighbor (KNN) graph on the 3D point cloud, and we set each edge weight in the KNN graph to the feature distance between the connected vertices.
+For a threshold $t$ indicating the level of granularity, we remove all edges longer than that threshold, and the remaining connected components represent segments at the specified level of granularity.
+In practice, we keep the $N$ largest components as our final segmentation.
 Using different values of $t$ allows for segmentation at varying levels of granularity.

-To transfer our 3D segmentation to a novel view, we begin by estimating depth for the view using the implicit field, which allows us to connect the novel image to the graph.
-Then, for each pixel, we find its $k$ nearest neighbors within a distance threshold $d$ in the graph, and assign a segmentation label using the mode of the neighborhood.
+To propagate the 3D segmentation into a novel view, we first render a depth map of the novel view and unproject the render into 3D points.
+Then, for each unprojected pixel, we find its $k$ nearest neighbors to the previously estimated KNN graph and assign a segmentation label using the mode of the neighborhood.